gchilton1102/Pipeline_Project/README.md

     fastq-dump -I --split_files SRR5660045

+- Move all fastq files to the Pipeline_Project directory created with the git clone command

 ## Running the wrapper script

 - Run the following on the command line:

-    python3 wrapper.py -i ~/path_to_transcriptome_fastqs
+    python3 wrapper.py -i name_of_transcriptome_folder/

-- Substitue "path_to_transcriptome_fastqs" with the full filepath to the transcriptome fastq files downloaded in the previous step
+- Substitue "name_of_transcriptome_folder" with the full filepath to the transcriptome fastq files downloaded in the previous step

+- Make sure your fastq files are within the Pipeline_Project directory

 ## Testing Pipeline with Sample Data

 Sample data for this pipeline is included in the sample_data directory included in this GitHub repository

-When testing with the sample data, include the full path to the sample data after the -i flag
+When testing with the sample data, include the sample data after the -i flag

 The following is the command to run with the sample data, make sure you are working in the Pipeline_Project directory: